Green's function representations for Marchenko imaging without up/down decomposition: Acoustic wave field representation

-where $p^-(\bxB,\omega)$ and $p^+(\bxB,\omega)$ represent the upgoing ($-$) and downgoing ($+$) parts, respectively, of $p(\bxB,\omega)$ for $\bxB$ at $\setdDR$.
-These upgoing and downgoing fields are pressure-normalized, meaning that $p^-+p^+=p$ at (and above) $\setdDR$.
-The underlying assumption in the derivation of equation (\ref{eq12}) is that evanescent waves can be neglected at $\setdDR$.
-Hence, it only holds for waves which have a horizontal slowness $\bkH$ which obeys
+The underlying assumption in the derivation of equation (\ref{eq12}) is that evanescent waves can be neglected at ${{\partial\mathbb{D}}_R}$.
+Hence, it only holds for waves that are propagating at ${{\partial\mathbb{D}}_R}$, having a horizontal slowness ${\bf s}$ obeying

-Note that ignoring evanescent waves at $\setdDR$ does not imply that they cannot be taken into account inside the inhomogeneous medium below $\setdDR$.
-For example, in an isotropic horizontally layered medium with depth-dependent velocity $c(x_3)$, in which the horizontal slowness is independent of depth, waves that are propagating at $\setdDR$ become evanescent when they reach a depth at which $1/c(x_3)<|\bkH|\le 1/c_0$.
+This implies that the foci (and hence the secondary sources) at ${{\partial\mathbb{D}}_R}$ are not ideal delta functions (as formulated by equation (\ref{eq4})) but band-limited versions of delta functions.
+Note that ignoring evanescent waves at ${{\partial\mathbb{D}}_R}$ does not imply that evanescent waves are not accounted for inside the inhomogeneous medium below ${{\partial\mathbb{D}}_R}$.
+For example, in an isotropic horizontally layered medium with depth-dependent velocity $c(x_3)$, in which the horizontal slowness is independent of depth, waves that are propagating at ${{\partial\mathbb{D}}_R}$ become evanescent when they reach a depth at which $1/c(x_3)<|{\bf s}|\le 1/c_0$.
 In section \ref{sec3.4} we show with a numerical example that equation (\ref{eq12}) indeed accounts for such evanescent waves.
 Although for laterally varying media we cannot formulate a similar precise condition for waves becoming evanescent, it is still true that equation (\ref{eq12}) holds for evanescent waves inside the medium, as long as they are related to propagating waves at the surface, as formulated by equation (\ref{eqevan}).

 Note that we previously derived a representation similar to equation (\ref{eq12}) with heuristic arguments, and used it as the starting point for deriving the Marchenko method \citep{Wapenaar2013PRL}.
-However, further on in that derivation we applied up/down decomposition to the wave fields at an artificial internal boundary in the lower half-space and we neglected evanescent waves throughout space.
-In the following derivations we avoid up/down decomposition in the lower half-space and evanescent waves are only neglected at $\setdDR$.
-From equation (\ref{eq12}) we derive representations for the full wave field at any point $\bx$ in the subsurface, expressed in terms of the reflection response at the surface.
+However, further on in that derivation we applied up/down decomposition to the wave field at an artificial internal boundary in the lower half-space and we neglected evanescent waves throughout space.
+In the following derivations we avoid up/down decomposition in the lower half-space and evanescent waves are only neglected at ${{\partial\mathbb{D}}_R}$.
+From equation (\ref{eq12}) we derive Green's function representations for the full wave field at any point ${\bf x}$ in the subsurface, expressed in terms of the reflection response at the surface.